 *Unlike other types of OGC services, there is no WMTS capability option to enable or disable when you create a cached map service.
 The map service and its tiles are automatically accessible using the WMTS specification.

 It's important to know which capabilities are available and to choose the ones that best meet your needs.
-The following examples may help get you thinking about which capabilities you should enable when you publish your GIS resources:
+The following examples may help you decide which capabilities you should enable when you publish your GIS resources:

 If you want clients to access the vector features of your map and perform editing, publish a map document as a map service with the Feature Access capability enabled.
 For more information, see the Feature services help topics.

-If you want clients to geocode addresses, create an address locator and publish it as a geocode service.
+If you want clients to geocode addresses and places, create a locator and publish it as a geocode service.
 The geocoding capability is always enabled for this type of service.
 See the Geocode services help topics.

 If you want multiple sites to synchronize information in their geodatabases, publish the geodatabases as a geodata service.
 The Geodata capability is always enabled for this type of service.
 See the Geodata services help topics.